tirzah2/voicegen/README.md

 ## Features

 ### Token Voices
 VoiceGen allows you to generate and manage voices associated with tokens on the map.
 This includes playing sounds (through HUD) , generating speech (through HUD), and editing sound details (right click on sound description).
+If the token name has a voice in elevenlabs with the same name, it will automatically assign it to that token.
+Unless you want a different voice name, then use Tagger module to add the tag voice:voicename to the token.
 <br>
 <img src="screenshots/Screenshot_1.png" alt="Screenshot 1" width="50%">